 The story of GYC

-The Gloucestershire County Youth Choir is only six years old but has achieved so much already.
+The Gloucestershire County Youth Choir is a place for all passionate young singers aged 11-18 yrs to come together and enjoy the wonderful experience of singing together as an ensemble in a range of styles with professional tutors and exciting professional guest artists..
 Our choir has a membership of 60+ members.
 Overall these members represent 90% of secondary schools in Gloucestershire, with our aim to have representatives from all of the secondary schools, so we are nearly there!
 Students are recommended for membership by their school’s Head of Music, community choir leaders or singing tutors.

 The choir meets on a course basis at various times during the year where they work with lead professional singers who have recently included West End Performer, Craig Mather; National Youth Choir of Great Britain Tutor, Robbie Jacobs; Popular Artist, Fyfe Dangerfield; West End Performer and Leader of the West End Gospel Choir, Nathaniel Morrison; West End Performer, Andy Coxon; Composer and Choir Leader, Alexander L'Estrange and most recently the hip-hop/beatboxing quintet, 5 Mics.
 The choir is run by our team of expert teachers and professional performers Ben Sawyer, Catherine Perfect and Hannah Davey, accompanied by Rob Kempner and managed by Lisa Mayo.
 We aim to give the singers experiences of contrasting genres throughout the year (this year it has been a mixture of classical, folk/hip-hop/beatboxing fusion, and next comes musical theatre/popular styles!) and provide them with high quality, large scale events to perform at.